schu-shoe/Bimm123_github/README.md

 # BIMM143

-My classwork from BIMM 143 at UCSD
+My classwork from BIMM 143 at UC San Diego